Edands/todoApp/README.md

 # todoApp deployed at https://edands.github.io/todoApp/
-TodoApp Practice proyect using just HTML, CSS and JS.
+TodoApp is a CRUD practice proyect using just HTML, CSS and Javascript.

+The first two records are hardcoded.
+But i use localStorage to save any new records.
+May need to improve the layout, and refactor some functions.